stashh-labs/stashh-docs/docs/creator/create-collection.md

 This allows you to set up the default [royalties](../concepts/royalty.md) for the collection that will be applied to any new NFTs created within it.

-The addresses and percentages you set here will be automatically populated when you enable royalties for an NFT in this collection.
+The addresses and percentages you set here will be automatically populated when you enable royalties for a NFT in this collection.

 !!! warning
     You must still enable Royalties for each NFT.